 Simulation: Can you put a Value on Confidence?

 “The more I practice, the luckier I get”.
 It’s a quote most often attributed to golf champion Gary Player and an apt one for a discussion about simulation and modeling.
 The worst way of trying out a new strategy or procedure for the first time is when the stakes are highest and the consequences of failure most severe.
-In the first blog in this series, Test, Fail, and Learn Safely, we pointed out that to learn from your mistakes, you first have to survive them.
+In an earlier blog, Test, Fail, and Learn Safely, we pointed out that to learn from your mistakes, you first have to survive them.
 Thankfully simulation technology means we no longer need to place so much reliance on good fortune.
 If you know the outcome of your actions before you start, because you’ve practiced them over and over in a virtual environment, you can be bolder and move faster, because the risk of failure is so much less.

 In Prerequisites for Effective Business Simulations, we gave you a short checklist of “must-have” functionality for any effective simulation and modeling tool.
 This time we’ll describe how you can use that functionality to model the impact of your proposed change initiatives on your operation.